jondkelley/eco_aprs_weather/README.md

 humidity_sensor=humidity2
 ```

+*NOTE 1: A section, such as `[General]` should only be listed once.
+If you have duplicate section names, things may not work as expected.*

 #### Custom Sensor Mappings

 The software automatically uses the outdoor **temp/humidity** sensor that comes with Ecowitt Products.
 If this sensor is not suitable, you can buy additional WH31/WH32 sensors and configure this software to use them.
 You can use the sensor overview page at `http://<IP ADDRESS OF THIS SOFTWARE>:5000/sensor/overview` to discover the name of the probe and set them in the configuration file like this: